rslab-ntua/mowing-event-detection/README.md

 ### Harmonised Mowing Event Dataset

 The dataset developed for this study is publicly available and currently under continuous improvement.
+This dataset consists of 3 areas in Greece in the form of precomputed EVI timeseries and 3 geojson files which contain the number of mowing events.

 It can be downloaded from here.

 ---
 ### Data Preparation